 The reason she called me out here was for me to teach her the lessons she missed in the two days she was absent from school.
-She never told me the reason why she was absent, she just came to me asking for my notes.
+She never told me the reason why she was absent; she just came to me asking for my notes.

 When I handed her my notebook this morning, she examined it for a moment before returning it to me, saying she asked for my Science notebook, not stenography.
 I told her that it was my Science notebook.
 She looked at me with a puzzled expression and took it from me again.
 After a minute of trying to decipher my notes, she finally gave up and told me a 5-year-old kid could write better than me.

-Only a few minutes have passed and surprisingly, Gray was able to understand me.
+Only a few minutes have passed, and surprisingly, Gray was able to understand me.
 By the looks of it, she’ll be able to keep up with the lesson now.

 “I met your ex in a bar last Saturday.”

-“Get out,” she ordered.
+“Get out,” she orders.

-Confused, I asked, “What?”
+Confused, I ask, “What?”

 How the hell is she able to make everything she does look sexy?
 Dammit.

-Gray looked surprised.
+Gray looks surprised.
 “Well, that’s cheating.”

 “What?”
 She had this face on that looks like she doesn’t believe what I’m saying.
 “Then why are you still hanging out with her?”

-“We’re friends,” I stated.
+“We’re friends,” I state.

 I don’t know how to tell her the truth without sounding like a liar.

 “You go around playing with people’s feelings, breaking their hearts in the process.
 The kind I hate the most.”
-Her eyes were filled with disgust and her words were seething with hatred.
+Her eyes were filled with disgust, and her words were seething with hatred.

 I have never been more offended in my life.